stjudecloud/docs/docs/guides/data/run-your-tools.md

 Once your data access request is approved, the data you requested from St. Jude will automatically be distributed to a DNAnexus project with the same name as your data request.
 You can go to your [Manage Data](https://platform.stjude.cloud/requests/manage) page to see the requests you have submitted and go directly to your data.

 ## Using Our Data
 St. Jude Cloud offers data and tools for you to use.
-However, many researchers are interested in using out data in combination with their data, so you can upload your own data and tools to your cloud project.
-To do this, we recommend using the [Data Transfer App](data-transfer-app.md), or you can use the [command line](command-line.md).
+However, many researchers are interested in using our data in combination with their own data or tools.
+To upload your own data, we recommend using the [Data Transfer App](data-transfer-app.md), or you can use the [command line](command-line.md).
 Anything you upload to St. Jude Cloud will be uploaded to your private, secure project in DNAnexus.

+To upload your own tools and run them on data in you DNAnexus project you must use the [command line](command-line.md).
+Detailed tutorial and sample scripts coming March 2019...

 ### Frequently asked questions
 **Q. Can I submit my data to St. Jude Cloud?**